nazariyv/0xbc01n/README.md

 3. The final step where the bounty creator "picks winner" is not complete.
 The workflow needs to be different.
 It can as described by Manan [here](https://medium.com/@manan.patel/f4b630063b90), be of the form: bounty creator likes the sample, and then requests the full access.
 Upon authorizing that the money has been spent into the escrow contract that acts as an intermediary in the transaction (data access authorization), access is granted to the data, that is **streamed** by Ocean Protocol directly to the data consumer, in order to keep the data source private

+I hastily coded the backend up and so the code quality is not as sleek as in my filter pod hack.
+Provided the extra time, it can easily be polished

 ---
 **Word of Caution**